To Serve, To Strive and Not to Yield.

 Our school delivers programs in some premier outdoor recreation areas in the United States and South America.
 We currently offer programs in: NC Mountains, NC Outer Banks, the Everglades and rivers of Southern Florida and Patagonia in South America.

 One of the least populated regions in the world, Patagonia is a semi-arid plateau that covers over 250,000 square miles in South America located mainly in Argentina but extending partially into southern Chile.
-It comprises the southernmost portion of the Andes Mountains to the west and south, and plateaus and low plains to the east.
 Patagonia’s unusual wildlife has attracted many scientific expeditions over hundreds of years, including those of Charles Darwin.
-At over 11,000 feet, snow-covered volcanic peaks are flanked by glaciers, ice slopes and permanent snowfields.
-At lower altitudes, this area is covered by green pastures, meadows and forests.
-Our courses in Patagonia include a cross-cultural service project in which students will participate with the local population, an often-cited highlight from staff and alumni of our Patagonia programs.
-Patagonia courses run from November to March each year.
+The terrain is incredibly diverse with snow-covered volcanic peaks flanked by glaciers, ice slopes and permanent snowfields.
+The Patagonian steppe is one of the windiest and driest climates in South America, a sharp contrast to the western slopes of the Andes that receive some of the highest rainfall of anywhere in the world.

 NCOBS has teen courses for ages 14-16 or 16-18 that focus on self-reliance, teamwork, leadership, compassion and confidence by working through challenges and uncovering new-found strengths.
 We have co-ed 22, 14, 9 and 8-day courses available in our course areas of the North Carolina Mountains or the Outer Banks.

-Family courses offer the same challenges as any Outward Bound course, with an added focus on deepening the relationship between parent and child.
+Family courses offer the same challenges as any Outward Bound course, with an added focus on deepening the relationship between a parent and child.
 On this course, you and your child will learn about teamwork, communication and respect as you accomplish things you never imagined.
-During Parent-Child Courses children must be at least 12-years-old to participate.

 Young adults, ages 18 and up, are often focused on what's next in their lives.
 From college to career paths, a little extra boost from an outdoor adventure may be just what you need to get to where you're going next.
-Course options include NC Mountains backpacking, rock climbing and whitewater canoeing, Florida Ten Thousand Islands sea kayaking and exotic Patagonia courses.
+Course options include, backpacking, rock climbing and whitewater canoeing, sea kayaking, or canoeing.

 Gap Year & Semester Courses

-Take your learning outdoors this year and join North Carolina Outward Bound School on an exciting Gap Year/Semester course.
+Take your learning outdoors this year and join NCOBS on an exciting Gap Year/Semester Courses.
 We offer a multi-course area, 72-day International Semester course and a 50-day Outdoor Leader Course.
 Both courses offer the opportunity to earn college credit as well!
 Like all North Carolina Outward Bound School programs, we offer financial aid scholarships to those who qualify.

 Taking an Outward Bound course as an adult can be as magical and transformative as taking a course as a teen or young adult.
 Adults of all ages enjoy our courses and there's something for everyone.
-You do not have to be an athlete or have any experience to participate and we've had adult students in their 70s attend our courses!
+You do not have to be an athlete or have any experience to participate.
 Use our Course Finder to select a course.

 North Carolina Outward Bound School offers several ways to receive academic credit for your wilderness experience.